 deficiencies of membrane glycoproteins; disorders of storage granules; and familial thrombocytopenias.

 Less is known about the natural history and optimal management of these disorders because most of them are very rare.
-All together, though, as of May 2011, there are over 1400 patients in the Canadian Rare Inherited Bleeding Disorders Registry, about 800 with rare coagulation factor deficiencies and about 600 patients with platelet function disorders.
+All together, though, as of March 2018, there are close to 2300 patients in the Canadian Rare Inherited Bleeding Disorders Registry, about 1250 with rare coagulation factor deficiencies and about 1000 patients with platelet function disorders.

 The following provides further information on platelet function disorders: